openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ---
 # Running the PipelineRun

-Pipelines as Code (PAC) can be used to run pipelines on events such as pushes or pull requests.
+Pipelines-as-Code (PAC) can be used to run pipelines on events such as pushes or pull requests.
 When an event occurs, PAC will try to match it to any PipelineRuns located in the `.tekton` directory of your repository that are annotated with the appropriate event type.